25prabhu10/notes/docs/Languages/CSS/CSS.md

   }
   ```

-- `:focus-visible`: Matches the `:focus` pseudo-class and the UA (User Agent) determines via heuristics that the focus should be made evident on the element.
+- `:focus-visible`: Matches the `:focus` pseudo-class and the UA (User Agent) determines via heuristics that the focus should be made evident on the element

   - Example: